-Mariners navigating vessels in coastal or open waters (both on SOLAS and non-SOLAS vessels)
+Mariners navigating vessels in coastal or open waters

+In the view of IALA, the provision of services to SOLAS ships (under the IMO guidelines) is not limited to such class vessels only.

 Information needs

 This section provides the information needs that are to be fulfilled by the Aids to Navigation Maritime Service.
 The relevant schematic information analysis graph can be seen in.